bootphon/wordseg/doc/installation.rst

 Installation of the WordSeg package
 ------------------------------------

-There are two options:
+There are three options:

   - **System-wide**: This is the recommended installation if you want to use ``wordseg`` on your personal computer (and you do not want to modify/contribute to the code).

-  - **In a virtual environment**: In all other cases.
+  - **In a virtual environment**: This is the recommended installation if you are not administrator of your machine, if you are working in a multi-user environment (e.g. a computing cluster) or if you are developing with ``wordseg``.

+  - **Using docker**:

 System-wide installation